StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ## Write the outline of the monitor

 Create a new YAML file called `monitor.yaml` and add this YAML template to it to create your own monitor.
 Open it in your favorite code editor to change it throughout this guide.
-At the end the StackState CLI will be used to create and update the monitor in StackState.
+At the end the Rancher Observability CLI will be used to create and update the monitor in Rancher Observability.

 ```
 nodes: